-Many manifestos have been written in the course of theatre history.
-Writers, directors, composers who wanted to approach theatre practice in a radically different way.
-Gluck, Wagner, Offenbach, Brecht, to name just a few.
-Similarity in all those manifestos is that they constantly search for the crux – the core – the nucleus – the quintessence of the art form in the society of their days.
-In socially calm times, theatre must dare to provoke; in socially turbulent times, such as ours, theatre must dare to restore.
+Countless manifestos have been written in the course of theatre history.
+Authors, directors, composers have all wanted to approach the practice of theatre-making in a radically different way.
+All these manifestos have one thing in common: they search for the crux - the core - the nucleus - the quintessence of the respective art form in the society of their time.
+To think out loud about the how and why of making music theatre and to share their thoughts with us as a work in progress.
+That is the intention of the series:

-MANIFESTO moves us to think about the future of Music Theatre in a sustainable, open and free world.
+Manifesto encourages us to think about the future of music theatre in a sustainable, open and free world.

-MANIFESTO moves us to let go of existing routines, not to accept what IS already possible, but to see what CAN BE possible.
+Manifesto encourages us to let go of familiar routines, not to accept what IS already possible, but to find out what CAN be possible.

 In the 2023/24 season Lotte de Beer will realise the Manifesto production, namely Puccini's La rondine, together with set designer Christof Hetzer, costume designer Jorine van Beek, lighting designer Alex Brok and dramaturge Peter te Nuyl.